evendis/flattery/README.md

     end

 In this case, when you save an instance of Note, it will store the instance.category.name value as instance.category_name.
-The :category_name attribute is inferred from the relationship, and is assumed to be present in the schema.
+The <tt>:category_name</tt> attribute is inferred from the relationship, and is assumed to be present in the schema.
-So before you can use this, you must add a migration to add the :category_name column to the notes table (with the same type as the :name column on the Category table).
+So before you can use this, you must add a migration to add the <tt>:category_name</tt> column to the notes table (with the same type as the <tt>:name</tt> column on the Category table).

 ### How to cache the value in a specific column name

-In the usual case, the cache column name is inferred from the association (e.g. category_name in the example above).
+In the usual case, the cache column name is inferred from the association (e.g. <tt>:category_name</tt> in the example above).
-If you want to store in another column name, use the :as option on the +flatten_value+ call:
+If you want to store in another column name, use the <tt>:as</tt> option on the <tt>flatten_value</tt> call:

     class Note < ActiveRecord::Base
       belongs_to :category